ajay-paul/ajay-paul/README.md

 # Hi there! 👋 I'm Ajay Paul

 I'm a machine learning and software development enthusiast with a strong background in AI-based solutions, web applications, and robotics.
-My expertise includes deep learning, reinforcement learning, computer vision, data analytics, and IoT, and I'm passionate about bringing these concepts to life through robust and scalable applications.
+My expertise includes deep learning, reinforcement learning, computer vision, data analytics, and IoT.
+I have a keen interest in innovation and technology, along with experience in entrepreneurship, which drives my passion for bringing these concepts to life through robust and scalable applications.

 ## 🔍 About Me
 - 🎓 Currently exploring advanced ML & AI methodologies.